ManagedBass/ManagedBass/README.md

 > For latest info: Follow [ManagedBass Blog](https://managedbass.wordpress.com)

+See the Sample Repositories for examples.

 Features
 -----------------------------------------
-* **FREE**: You get freedom from the licensing of Bass.Net.
-  BASS and other ADDONS STILL NEED TO BE LICENSED.
-  You don't have to suppress Popups by providing a Registration Key.

-* **Method Names** have been **simplified** using `EntryPoint` Parameter of `DllImport`.
+* Free, Open-Source, No-Registration required.

+* Simplified Member Names.
   e.g. Instead of `BassWma.BASS_WMA_EncodeOpenFile()` you could use `BassWma.EncodeOpenFile();`

-* **Plugin Add-Ons** are wrapped in a light-weight way as instances of the Plugin class.
+* **Plugins** are wrapped in a light-weight way as instances of the Plugin class.
-  Most Plugins are supported.
-  Their Specific functions are not wrapped due to lack of productivity.
+  Their Specific functions are **not** wrapped due to lack of productivity.

-* ManagedBass provides completely managed types for your use along with the Native wrapper types.
+* ManagedBass also provides completely managed types for your use along with the wrapper types.
   Namespaces are grouped by AddOns or Features.

 * Now, available in different flavors for Windows, Mac, Linux, Xamarin.Android and Xamarin.iOS.
+  A Hybrid (Beta) Portable Class Library (containing just the PInvoke part) is also included.

 Bass and other Add-Ons are trademarks of their respective owners: **Un4Seen Bass - (c) Ian Luck**